 We are Medicover

-Close to 15,900 people in more than 10 countries make up Medicover.
-Together, we work to make healthcare better, more accessible and more affordable for more people.
-Around two thirds of our staff are medical professionals: doctors, nurses, specialist medical technicians and laboratory specialists.
-More than 75 per cent of staff are women.
+Close to 21,000 people in more than ten countries make up Medicover.
+Together, we work to make healthcare better and more accessible for more people.
+Around two thirds of Medicover’s team are medical professionals: doctors, nurses, specialist medical technicians and laboratory specialists of which 78 per cent are women.
+More than 74 per cent have a university degree, and the average age is 41.
+We are proud to have a diverse and well educated workforce.

-Medicovers employees are dedicated and the dedication goes beyond their jobs.
-In 2017, more than 800 volunteered to assist in 48 projects that benefited more than 4,000 people.
+The dedication of Medicover’s employees goes beyond their jobs.
+During 2018, more than 850 volunteered to assist in 50 projects that benefited more than 4,500 people.

 A phrase Caring for your health is all what we do promoted by Medicover is not just a meaningless plaque on the wall.